 MEDICARE ADVANTAGE PLANS EXPLAINED

 You can get your Medicare benefits through Original Medicare, or a Medicare Advantage Plan (like an HMO or PPO).
 If you have Original Medicare, the government pays for Medicare benefits when you get them.
-Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies approved by Medicare.
+Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies approved by Medicare, and have a contract to offer their plans.
 Medicare pays these companies to cover your Medicare

 If you join a Medicare Advantage Plan, the plan will provide all of your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage.